cwentland0/perform/doc/userguide/inputfiles.rst

 Initial Condition Inputs
 ------------------------
 Unsteady solutions can be initialized in three different ways in **PERFORM**: piecewise uniform function parameters files (:ref:`pwuniformfile-label`), full primitive state NumPy profiles (:ref:`npyicfile-label`), or restart files (:ref:`restartfile-label`).
-If multiple restart methods are requested, the following priority hierarchy is followed: restart files first, then piecewise uniform function, and finally primitive state NumPy files.
+If multiple restart methods are requested, the following priority hierarchy is followed: restart files first, then primitive state NumPy files, and finally a piecewise uniform function.

 .. _pwuniformfile-label: